 With an effort he managed to clear his head of unwanted family memories and continued on into Kentish Town Road.

 At Talacre one weekend a woman had walked over to Brian’s bench and introduced herself as Dorothy, Camden Council’s manager of the playground.
 She had noticed the gentle way he had been playing with the children on and off all summer and, being short of staff at weekends, she wondered if he might agree to keep volunteer-watch over the facility for a fixed couple of hours on Sunday mornings.
 The thought of community participation, of acceptance within a worthwhile group of local people delighted Brian and when, as it always seemed to, everything fell apart he felt especially hurt.
-Two mothers had complained about his unqualified status and, with regret, Dorothy asked him not to come again.
-For his own sake she suggested it might be safest if he did not visit the gardens at all for the time being, as his accusers were a vindictive pair, Dorothy warned.

 Brian’s instinctive act of self-protection was to narrow his free time down to film.

-For several years he had promised himself he would become a member at the BFI, failing to do so for no reason other than the trepidation he generally felt about doing anything new.
+For several years he had promised himself he would become a member at the British Film Institute, failing to do so for no reason other than the trepidation he generally felt about doing anything new.
 The Talacre Gardens fiasco impelled urgent action and after a visit to the watch-repairer in The Cut on a Saturday afternoon not long after seeing The Outlaw Josey Wales, Brian grasped the moment, walked on over to the South Bank and filled in the inexpensive BFI membership form.
 He felt a rush of rightness as he placed a copy of the month’s programme in his bag to study at home.
-From then on, he booked in for a screening at least every couple of weeks, berating himself for not having done so sooner.
+From then on, he booked in for a screening at least every couple of weeks, berating

 Why ever not, he wondered.
 Why had he delayed till he was almost forty to do something so obviously right for him?